Breast Augmentation FAQ

 Breast augmentation and breast lift achieve different effects.
 One elevates the breast while the other adds volume.
 In some cases, women who have drooping or sagging breasts find that a breast lift alone gives them the shape they want, as their own breast tissue is lifted into a more youthful position.
 However, many of our breast lift patients opt for the additional volume an implant provides.
 Breast augmentation alone cannot always correct sagging breasts, but in cases of minimal to no sagging, breast augmentation may be the right choice.
 Your surgeon will help you decide which procedure is best to meet your goals.

 How do I choose my implant size?

 Implant size is a very personal decision that is affected by several factors, including the amount of breast tissue you have, the size you want to be, your skin elasticity, and the shape of your chest.
-To help you choose the right size, Dr. Romanelli or Dr. Pincus will perform a thorough evaluation, let you try on implant sizers, and use VECTRA® 3D imaging to help you visualize how different size breast implants will affect your results.
+To help you choose the right size, Dr. Romanelli, Dr. Pincus, or Dr. Layliev will perform a thorough evaluation, let you try on implant sizers, and use VECTRA® 3D imaging to help you visualize how different size breast implants will affect your results.
 Learn more about your options for choosing the right implants.